Genivia/RE-flex/doc/index.md

 matching.
 The RE/flex regex library API is defined by the abstract class `reflex::AbstractMatcher`.

-There are two regex matching engines to choose from for the generated scanner: the Boost.Regex library (assuming Boost.Regex is installed) or the RE/flex POSIX matcher engine.
-In any case, the `libreflex` library should be linked and `libboost_regex` should be linked when needed.
+There are three regex matching engines to choose from for the generated scanner: the Boost.Regex library, the PCRE2 linrary, or the built-in RE/flex POSIX matcher engine.
+In any case, the `libreflex` library should be linked.
+The `libboost_regex` library or the `libpcre2-8` library should only be linked when the Boost.Regex or PCRE2 engines are used for matching, respectively.

 The input class `reflex::Input` of the `libreflex` library manages input from strings, wide strings, streams, and data from `FILE` descriptors.
 File data